 The easy numbers, like the licensing fees, setup costs and pricing plans, are only the beginning.
 The pricing model is usually the main indicator of the hard costs and is easy to calculate.

 If the existing training management systems don't meet your expectations, you may opt for developing a custom LMS for your company.
 This option is usually more expensive to develop but it is cheaper to maintain and gives you the flexibility to tailor the system according to your exact needs.
+You might also consider hiring one of the best educational app developers with expertise and skillsets necessary to meet all of your requirements.

 After you have chosen your LMS pricing model, you can investigate further hidden costs.
 In many cases, regardless of the support you receive from the LMS vendor, you still need to develop content and course material.